 Although in theory, this sounded great, had we made this change, we would have actually decreased our total workstations from 12 to 8.
 By combining stations, only one person or group would be able to use the station that I ordinarily would have had three groups before.
 With this in mind, I decided to keep our stations separate and instead switch out our full benches and purchase four multi racks with benches for additional versatility.

 Over the next few years, we continued to expand, continuously adding to our three main stations, ending up with nine squat racks, platforms, and multi-racks with adjustable benches; totaling 27 workstations.
 With groups of three athletes per station, we can now handle 81 kids with ease.
 If I add a fourth station using dumbbells or a mobility station, that number jumps to 108 athletes.

-The final piece to making this whole system work is scheduled lifting times for in-season teams and off-season athletes.
+The final piece to making this whole system work program-wide is to go with scheduled lifting times for in-season teams and off-season athletes.
 Everyone has to be there at the same time, ready to start all together.
 It doesn’t work if athletes or teams just wander in at random times.

 When we first switched to this more structured format, I got a lot of complaints.
 Kids were used to coming in whenever they wanted to after school, get their workout, and go at their own pace.
 It was very easy to get off task.
 Now, it’s just ingrained in them that they know we are starting at one of the three stations.
 They pick a spot to start at, get their weights loaded, and then get ready for the “Go” signal.
 It’s taken me awhile to get here, but what we have set up now, works extremely well for us.